NativeScript/theme/README.md

 in landscape, for instance.

 The newest addition is `.ns-statusbar-transparent` since 2.0.4 - add this class to your root element, if you have enabled transparent status bar in the OS and your ActionBar gets underneath it.

-Keep in mind that **Android APIs before 21** don't support transparent status bars and this will result in an undesired top ActionBar padding.
+> Keep in mind that **Android APIs before 21** don't support transparent status bars and this will result in an undesired top ActionBar padding!

 ## Using Theme variables